dehnuwalaHusain/Sorting-Visualizer/README.md

 # Sorting-Visualizer
 Ever wondered how the array you've been trying to sort is actually getting sorted?
 How well your algorithm is working?
-How actually the array sorting process looks in the background? sorting-visualizer does just that.
+How actually the array sorting process looks like in the background? sorting-visualizer does just that.

 ## Working
 So I've used OpenGL for the visualization part.
 Nothing else you see is too hard to figure out.